-I completed my secondary education and University years in Canada, where in 1995 I graduated with Honours from the University of Saskatchewan in Saskatoon with a B.F.A. in painting and Art History.
-In 1996 I moved to Ottawa in Ontario Canada, from where I traveled to Spain intermittently for over a decade.
-In the past 24 years I have dedicated my life to my art career in painting; Creating, exhibiting, organizing and teaching in the arts as well as continuing furthering my education through post-university studies in history, graphic design, printing, ceramics, traditional tiling and textiles.
-I have recently completed my Masters in Art Therapy in Spain, where I teach art and use art therapy at Queens British Grammar school and my own studio in Estepona.
+I lived in Saskatoon, where I became a University of Saskatchewan B.F.A.
+Honours graduate in painting and Art History.
+In 1996 I moved to Ottawa, where I studied History for two years, without completing a M.A. at Carleton University.
+During the following 24 years I have continued my art career in art; Creating, exhibiting, organizing and teaching, as well as continuing furthering my education through post-university studies in history, graphic design, printing, ceramics, traditional tiling and textiles.
+I have recently completed my Masters in Art Therapy in Spain, where I live with my family, paint, teach and use art therapy at public and private places.

 About my art

 My paintings are colourful and exaggerated images, where most likely a woman is going about her regular day, somewhere in contemporary Western culture.
 My reference is based on history, memory and fantasy and present it in combination with humour, beauty and concept.
 The idea is to express my inner thoughts while trying to attract an audience that can relate to what they see.

 I have always painted in my spare time, in the margins of the book at school, in painting classes, on the walls of the street, in my clothes, in the clothes of others, everywhere and everywhere.

 I finished my Fine Arts degree in 1995 with the intention of doing a postgraduate in architecture.
 Between one thing and another, going through the branches of life, I never sent the request and I have kept painting here and there until today.